-“The main advantage of the invisiframe is its aesthetics”, adds Serge Etienne.
+“The main advantage of the invisidoor is its aesthetics”, adds Serge Etienne.
 “It makes spaces look cleaner and can even conceal more private access.
 We visually enlarge the rooms by removing the doorframe(s).
-I wouldn’t want to put in any other type of door than invisidoor because it adds real value to embellishing living rooms.”
+I wouldn’t want to put in any other type of door than Invisidoor because it adds real value to embellishing living rooms.”

-Why did you choose the argenta ‘invisiframe’ system?
+Why did you choose the argenta ‘invisidoor’ system ?